makerdao/mips/MIP0/MIPx-SIF.md

 ## Sentence Summary

-- MIPx establishes a Self Insurance Fund (SIF) with the purpose of covering legal expense costs and managing legal risk of MakerDAO stakeholders.
+- MIPx establishes a Self Insurance Fund (SIF) with the purpose of covering legal expense costs and managing legal risks of MakerDAO stakeholders.

 ## Paragraph Summary